-In our study for FDA approval of the Zephyr Valve, at 12 months more patients treated with the Zephyr Valves used less oxygen compared to untreated patients (15.7% vs. 6.9%, respectively).
+In the LIBERATE study - conducted for endobronchial valve approval in the US - at 12 months more patients treated with the endobronchial valves used less oxygen compared to untreated patients (15.7% vs. 6.9%, respectively).
 At the same time, more untreated patients reported increased oxygen use.

-What are Zephyr Valves made of?
+What are endobronchial valves made of?

-Zephyr Valves are made of Nitinol (nickel-titanium) and Silicone.
-Zephyr Valves are contraindicated in patients with known allergies to nitinol and silicone.
+Valves are made of Nitinol (nickel-titanium) and Silicone.
+Valves are contraindicated in patients with known allergies to nitinol and silicone.